grumd/osu-pps/README.md

 # osu-pps - osu! farm maps

-A [website made by grumd](http://grumd.github.io/osu-pps) with a list of most farmy maps in osu.
+A [website made by grumd](https://osu-pps.com) with a list of most farmy maps in osu!.
-Supports osu!standard, taiko, mania, fruits.
+Supports osu!std, taiko, mania, fruits.

 # Setup